Syntax and Semantics of Linear Dependent Types: Introduction

 The point of this paper is to illustrate how linear and dependent types can be combined straightforwardly and in great generality.
-Firstly, in section \ref{sec:lindep}, we start with some general discussion on the matter of combining linear and dependent types.
-Secondly, in section \ref{sec:syn}, we present a syntax, intuitionistic linear dependent type theory (ILDTT), a natural blend of the dual intuitionistic linear logic (DILL) of \cite{barber1996dual} and dependent type theory (DTT) of e.g. \cite{hofmann1997syntax}.
-Thirdly, in section \ref{sec:sem}, we present a complete categorical semantics that is the obvious combination of linear/non-linear adjunctions of e.g. \cite{barber1996dual} and indexed Cartesian categories with comprehension of e.g. \cite{jacobs1993comprehension}.
-Finally, in section \ref{sec:dismod}, an important class of (rather discrete) models is investigated, in terms of families with values in a fixed symmetric monoidal category.
+First, in section \ref{sec:lindep}, we start with a general discussion of combining linear and dependent types.
+Second, in section \ref{sec:syn}, we present a syntax, intuitionistic linear dependent type theory (ILDTT), a natural blend of the dual intuitionistic linear logic (DILL) of \cite{barber1996dual} and dependent type theory (DTT), as presented in, e.g., \cite{hofmann1997syntax}.
+Third, in section \ref{sec:sem}, we present a complete categorical semantics that is the obvious combination of linear/non-linear adjunctions (e.g. \cite{barber1996dual}) and indexed Cartesian categories with comprehension (e.g. \cite{jacobs1993comprehension}).
+Finally, in section \ref{sec:dismod}, an important class of (rather discrete) models is investigated in terms of families with values in a fixed symmetric monoidal category.

-This paper forms the first report of a research programme that aims to explore the interplay between type dependency and linearity.
-We we will therefore end with a brief discussion of some our work in progress and planned work on related topics.
+This paper is the first report of a research programme that aims to explore the interplay between type dependency and linearity.
+We will therefore end with a brief discussion of some of our work in progress and planned work on related topics.